Germany should consider electric cars quotas, deputy econmin says

 "That's why we should talk about a binding target to really get electromobility going in Europe and also in Germany," said Machnig, a member of the Social Democrats, junior coalition partners of Chancellor Angela Merkel's conservatives.

-He added that the whole automobile industry faced a major upheaval that it would cope with using innovation.
+He added that the whole automobile industry faced a major upheaval that it would cope with by means of innovation.

 Machnig was reacting to a report in German newspaper Handelsblatt that cited European Union sources as saying the European Commission wanted to accelerate the retreat from combustion engines by setting a quota for low emission cars such as electric cars from 2025.